 Pareto observed that 80% of Italy’s wealth was owned by 20% of the country’s population.
 Also called the 80/20 Rule, the gist is that 80% of your results are generated by 20% of your efforts.
 What’s the 80/20 in your business?
 Meeting new customers?
 Doing demos?

 Here are some steps you can take to make sure your schedule matches your priorities.

 Review your time.
 Track your time over a week or two.
 Which activities are taking you closer to where you want to be?
 Use tools like Harvest and Toggl to get an idea of how you spend your days.

-Human beings have a tendency to prioritize tasks if we think they’re urgent.
-Researchers in this study call it the “mere urgency effect”.
+Human beings have a tendency to prioritize tasks if we think they’re urgent, in what’s called the “mere urgency effect”.
 So, when given a choice, we’ll usually put unimportant tasks with shorter deadlines, above larger, more important projects with longer timeframes.